Sleep is possibly the most crucial aspect to address in the beginning of your health journey.

 - Exercise after your evening meal e.g. 20 minute walk can increase your cortisol levels to improve sleep.

-- Have a protein snack just before bed (e.g. fish, turkey, nuts, etc, or even the medical food Ultra Clear Sustain by Metagenics).
+- Have a protein snack just before bed (e.g. fish, turkey, nuts, etc).
 Have some protein snacks available in case you wake.
 Protein should be consumed with each meal during the day.

 - Use a slow-release Melatonin and take at the same time each night, 3mg before retiring.
 Your body likes a set circadian rhythm waking and retiring at the same times (even if sleep is less on a certain night).
-Teitelbaum notes that ‘any hormone is safe when used within the body’s normal range of production, saying ‘I worry about toxicity when people take more than the body would normally make.
 For most people, all it takes to restore melatonin to normal levels is 1/2 milligram’.
 Start with this low dose and thereafter you can shift to a slightly higher dose if you have better effects with it.
-The usual recommendation is 2-3mg, and some recommend even higher.
-Sustained release melatonin help most.
-This is most likely to be effective if you have problems falling asleep as opposed to staying asleep.
+The usual recommendation is 2-3mg, and some recommend even higher (Andy Cutler has recommended up to 20mg).
+Sustained release melatonin helps most.
+Melatonin is most likely to be effective if you have problems falling asleep as opposed to staying asleep.

 - If you don’t have problems falling asleep, but wake around 3-5am routinely, you usually have problems with your liver detoxification process.
 Support your liver’s detoxification process by taking 400mg of Milk Thistle at bed-time, or use AdvaClear by Metagenics, which is a wonderful overall liver detoxification support and often gets people through the night, by supporting the liver pathways.

-- Consider Tran-Q by Metagenics if you wake often.
+- Consider Tran-Q by Metagenics if you wake often, or are generally a worrier-type personality.
 Take one tablet before bed and an extra one (or two) when you wake up at night.
 This calms the worrying/over-busy mind that wakes you up around 4am to deal with psychological issues.
 Combine this with a liver support before bed.

 - Ornithine: This can also be helpful when you wake at night.